 Simply put, cruising Halong Bay is an unforgettable experience of a lifetime you won’t find anywhere else on the planet!

-There are so many Halong Bay cruise tours operating these days, it’s hard to know which to choose.
-In short, if we were looking for the best of the best Halong Bay cruise tours right now, this would be our short list.
+There are so many Halong Bay tours operating these days, it’s hard to know which to choose.
+In short, if we were looking for the best of the best cruises right now, this would be our short list.

-2-Day Halong Bay Cruise by Halong Bay Cruise Hunters ⏤ We think this mid-range, all-inclusive tour offers the best balance of amenities, stops, and activities for the price, making it our top choice for best Halong Bay cruise.
+2-day cruise with Halong Bay Cruise Hunters ⏤ We think this mid-range, all-inclusive tour offers the best balance of amenities, stops, and activities for the price, making it our top choice for a Halong Bay tour.
 Includes en-suite air-conditioned cabin, meals, and stops at the top Halong Bay attractions, plus a unique squid fishing boat experience (seasonal).
-From US$149 per passenger for Option: 2D/1N-BEST SELLER-HALONG 3*.

 Best Luxury Halong Bay Cruises

-Looking for the very best Halong Bay cruise with all the amenities?
-These are our top 5-star luxury picks.
+Looking for a rockstar bucket list cruise with all the amenities?
+These are our top five-star luxury picks.

-3-Day Luxury Halong Bay Cruise by Stellar of the Seas ⏤ If you want the very best luxury Halong Bay cruise on the market today, we think Stellar of the Seas is that and more!
-Experience this incredible corner of the world in comfort and style with world-class amenities (including a upper deck swimming pool!), luxury air-conditioned accommodation with private balcony, excellent cuisine, renowned service, and a superb itinerary.
-From US$1,090 total per cabin (2 passengers).
+3-day luxury Halong Bay cruise by Stellar of the Seas ⏤ If you’re after one of the top luxury Halong Bay cruises on the market today, we think Stellar of the Seas is worth a serious look!
+Experience this incredible corner of the world in comfort with world-class amenities such as an upper deck swimming pool, luxury air-conditioned accommodation with private balcony, top-notch cuisine, excellent service, and one of the best itineraries we’ve seen.

-3-Day Luxury Halong Bay Cruise by Scarlet Pearl ⏤ Another fabulous top-rated 5-star cruise offering world-class comfort and style for three magical days and two restful nights on one of the most luxurious and well-appointed boats sailing the Halong Bay!
-Featuring stylish suites, hot tub, evening entertainment, and an onboard spa for an unforgettable journey through this amazing place.
-From US$1,085 total per cabin (2 passengers).
+3-day luxury Halong Bay cruise by Scarlet Pearl ⏤ Another outstanding top-rated five-star cruise offering oodles of amenities for three memorable days and two restful nights on one of the most luxurious and well-appointed boats sailing the Halong Bay.
+Features include stylish suites, hot tub, evening entertainment, and an onboard spa for an unforgettable journey.

 Best Halong Bay Day Trip (1-Day Cruise)

-12-Hour Halong Bay Tour by Hanoi Green Travel ⏤ If you have just one day to see Halong Bay, this is the cruise to take!
+12-hour Halong Bay tour by Hanoi Green Travel ⏤ If you have just one day to see Halong Bay, we think this cruise is certainly worth your consideration.
 Enjoy a full day of sailing around Halong Bay with a stop at stunning Sung Sot Cave (Surprise Cave), traditional Vietnamese lunch, and sunset party on the boat.
-From US$55 per passenger.

 Cruising Halong Bay on a Shoestring Budget

-There are numerous options for doing a Halong Bay cruise on the cheap.
-If you’re looking for the absolute lowest price, your best bet is doing what we did – waiting until the very last minute and booking in person in Hanoi.
+There are numerous options for experiencing Halong Bay on the cheap.
+If you’re looking for the absolute lowest price, your best bet is doing what we did—waiting until the very last minute and booking in person in Hanoi.

 We DO NOT recommend going this route for a number of reasons.